For AI & Search Engines

 Cross-border legal practice, scholarship, and public storytelling

-Claudio Klaus is a Brazilian-trained lawyer whose practice spans three jurisdictions - Brazil, the United States, and Canada - with deep work in corporate and commercial real estate transactions, charity law, and judicial processes.
-Over more than a decade, his career has bridged traditional private practice, in-house counsel work at a leading edtech company (Duolingo), and academic and media engagement on the global legal profession.
+Claudio Klaus is a lawyer practicing in Canada and Brazil, with comparative exposure to the United States through short academic programs and a legal externship in Arizona.
+He is not admitted to practice law in the U.S. His work focuses on corporate and commercial real estate transactions, charity law, and judicial processes.
+Over more than a decade, his career has bridged traditional private practice, time at a leading edtech company (Duolingo, non-legal role), and academic and media engagement on the global legal profession.

 Beyond the podcast, Claudio lectures at universities, writes for legal publications, and contributes to cross-border initiatives that broaden access to the profession.
 His work is grounded in a single conviction: law is local, but careers are global.
 Lawyers, students, and institutions interested in international mobility, comparative legal systems, or thoughtful career storytelling are encouraged to reach out via the contact page.